-Duration: The duration of the B.Sc.
-Computer Science Programme shall be 6 semesters distributed over a period of 3 academic years.
-The odd semesters (1, 3, 5) shall be from June to October and the even Semesters (2, 4, 6) shall be from November to March.
+Duration: The duration of the BCA program shall be 6semesters distributed over a period of 3 academic years.
+The odd semesters (1, 3, 5) shall be from June to October and the even semesters (2, 4, 6) shall be from November to March.
 Each semester shall have 90 working days inclusive of all examinations.

-Courses: The B.Sc.
-Computer Science Programme includes four types of courses, viz., Common Courses (Code A), Core courses (Code B), Complementary courses (Code C) and Open course (Code D).
-The minimum number of courses required for completion of the B.Sc.
-Computer Science Programme is 36.
+Courses: The BCA program includes four types of courses, viz., Common Courses (Code A), Core courses (Code B), Complementary courses (Code C) and Open course (Code D).
+The minimum number of courses required for completion of the BCA program is 36.

 Credits: Each course shall have certain credits.
-For passing the B.Sc.
-Computer Science Programme the student shall be required to achieve a minimum of 120 credits of which 36 (14 for common English courses + 8 for common languages other than English + 16 credits for General courses) credit shall be from common courses, a minimum of 2 credits for project and 2 credits for the open course.
+For passing the BCA program the student shall be required to achieve a minimum of 120 credits of which 36 (14 for common English courses +8 for common languages other than English + 16 credits for General courses) credit shall be from common courses, a minimum of 3 credits for project and 2 credits for the open course.
 Minimum credits required for core, complementary and open courses put together are 82.

-Attendance: A student shall be permitted to appear for the semester examination, only if he/she secures not less than 75% attendance in each semester.
+Attendance: A student shall be permitted to appear for thesemester examination, only if he/she secures not less than 75% attendance in each semester.
 Attendance shall be maintained by the concerned Department.
-Condonation of shortage of attendance to a maximum of 9 days in a semester subject to a maximum of two times during the whole period of the B.Sc.
-Computer Science Programme may be granted by the college.
-Benefits of attendance may be granted to students who attend the approved activities of college/university with prior concurrence of the Head of the institution.
-Participation In such activities may be treated as presence in lieu of their absence on production of participation/attendance certificate in curricular/ extracurricular activities.
+Condonation of shortage of attendance to a maximum of 9 days in a semester subject to a maximum of two times during the whole period of the BCA Programme may be granted by the College.
+Benefits of attendance may be granted to students who attend the approved activities of College/university with prior concurrence of the Head of the institution.
+Participation In such activities may be treated as presence in lieu of their absence on production of participation/attendance certificate in curricular/extracurricular activities.
 It should be limited 9 days in a semester.
 The condonation of shortage of attendance shall be granted according to the existing prescribed norms.

-If a student registered in first semester of the B.Sc.
-Computer Science Programme is continuously absent from the classes for more than 14 working days at the beginning of the semester without informing the authorities the matter shall immediately be brought to the notice of the head of the institution.
+If a student registered in the first semester of the BCA program is continuously absent from the classes for more than 14 working days at the beginning of the semester without informing the authorities the matter shall immediately be brought to the notice of the Registrar of the university.
 The names of such students shall be removed from the rolls.

 Admission to repeat courses should be within the sanctioned strength.
-However if more candidates are there, the candidates who have suffered serious health problems, on production of a medical certificate issued by a physician not below the rank of a Civil Surgeon in Government service, may be permitted to repeat the course, with a written order issued by the head of the institution (by considering his/her SGPA/CGPA and percentage of attendance).
+However, if more candidates are there, the candidates who have suffered serious health problems, on production of a medicalcertificate issued by a physician not below the rank of a Civil Surgeonin Government service, may be permitted to repeat the course, with a written order issued by the Registrar, Calicut University (by considering his/her SGPA/CGPA and percentage of attendance).
 The number of such candidates should not exceed two.

-Grace Marks: Grace Marks may be awarded to a student for meritorious achievements in cocurricular activities (in Sports/Arts/ NSS/NCC/ StudentEntrepreneurship) carried out besides the regular class hours.
-Such a benefit is applicable and limited to a maximum of 8 courses in an academic year spreading over two semesters.
-No credit shall be assigned for such activities.
+Grace Marks: Grace Marks may be awarded to a student for meritorious achievements in cocurricular activities (in Sports/Arts/NSS/NCC/ Student Entrepreneurship) carried out besides the regularclass hours.
+Such a benefit is applicable and limited to a maximum of8 courses in an academic year, spreading over two semesters.
+No credit shall be assigned to such activities.

-Project: Every student of the B.Sc.
-Computer Science Programme shall have to work on a project of not less than 2 credits under the supervision of a faculty member as per the curriculum.
+Project: Every student of the BCA program shall have to work on a project of not less than 3 credits under the supervision of a faculty member as per the curriculum.

-Extension Activities: Compulsory social service (CSS) for a period of 15 days is essential for the successful completion of the B.Sc.
-Computer Science Programme.
+Extension Activities: Compulsory social service (CSS) for a period of 15 days is essential for the successful completion of the BCA program.